-Information has always been an important part of day to day life.
-Knowing how to perform complicated tasks like plumbing, running electrical lines, and hanging drywall are so prized that whole trades were develop to revolve around them, and rightfully so.
+Information has always been an important commodity of day to day life.
+Knowing how to perform complicated tasks like plumbing, running electrical lines, and hanging drywall is so prized that whole trades revolve around them.

 In today’s day and age, we are deluged, surrounded, and spoiled by the sheer amount of information we take in every day.
 We don’t differentiate between the importance of a life skill and a medical record nearly as much as we should because each is just a part of the ocean of 1s and 0s we expose ourselves to and take in every single time we pull out our smartphone or sit down at the computer.

-For the last three and a half years, this was encouraged by gentle nudges from Google, such as labelling any unsecured login, password, or contact field without https as “Not Secure.”
-The next nudge coming in July isn’t going to be so gentle, and if you have a business website that doesn’t use an SSL certificate, I encourage you to get comfortable with a beverage of your choice – because you need to read this.
+This began through gentle nudges, such as labeling any unsecured login, password, or contact field without https as “Not Secure” and giving an SEO boost to secured websites.
+In July of 2018, they stepped this encouragement up to the much stronger push we’ll be discussing here.
+If you have a business website that doesn’t use an SSL certificate, I encourage you to get comfortable with a beverage of your choice – because you need to read this.

-In July of 2018, Chrome, the browser created and maintained by Google, is going to label all websites that use http (in short, those that don’t add the “s” at the end with an SSL certificate) as “Not Secure.”
+Why?
+Because since July of 2018, Chrome, the browser created and maintained by Google, began labeling all websites that use http (in short, those that don’t add the “s” at the end with an SSL certificate) as “Not Secure.”

 Every.
 Single.
 One.
 Right in the address bar for all to see.

-If you run an informational website for your business, without commerce or contact forms, I’m sure you’re wondering what functional difference this makes to you.
+If you run an informational website for your business that does not feature commerce or contact forms, I’m sure you’re wondering what functional difference this makes to you.
 On the surface, it won’t make any.
-Your website will still come up and operate the same way it always has.
+Your website will still come up and operate the same way it always has at this time.

 There are short and long term implications that are at play below these seemingly still waters though.
-Before moving on, we’d like to clarify something.
+Before elaborating on them, we’d like to clarify something.

 From here, we are speaking hypothetically

 If you’re looking for just the facts of the here and now, and have made it to this point, you’ve got them.
-If you want to avoid this public shaming of an unsecured website before the update rolls out, you can browse our SSL certificate selection.
+If you want to avoid this now public shaming of an unsecured website, you can browse our SSL certificate selection.

-We’re continuing because we feel these trains of thought have merit to you and your business, and are worth considering if you are still uncertain about whether you are going to get an SSL certificate for your website before July’s Chrome rollout for reasons of cost or value to your business.
+We’re continuing because we feel these trains of thought have merit to you and your business – especially if you are still uncertain about whether you are going to get an SSL certificate due to price or a perceived lack of value for your business.

 The short term implications of Chrome 68

-Let’s say you’re a contractor, and a prospective customer that knows nothing about websites who is searching for someone to remodel their kitchen finds you when searching on Google.
-They click on the link to your website, and when the URL switches in their browser, the first thing they see is that “Not Secure” warning staring them right in the face.
+Let’s say you’re a contractor who has a website without an SSL certificate.
+A prospective customer who needs to remodel their kitchen and knows nothing about websites opens Chrome and finds you when searching local companies on Google.
+They click on the link to your website, and when the URL switches in their browser, the first thing they see is that “Not Secure” warning staring them squarely in the eye.

-How trustworthy do you think that is going to make you look on a first impression?
+How trustworthy is going to make you look on a first impression?

 Frankly put, not very.
 A lot of people use Chrome as their browser of choice – around 60% according to statistical data (depending on who you ask), but maybe you’re thinking you’ll be able to ride this change out since the other 40% of people use Internet Explorer, Edge, Firefox, and Safari too.